Skip to content

 Problem Fix

-ModuleNotFoundError: No module named 'pandas' Make sure your virtual environment is activated and you've installed the packages
+ModuleNotFoundError: No module named 'polars' Make sure your virtual environment is activated and you've installed the packages

-Jupyter kernel doesn't see installed packages Select the correct kernel — click the kernel name in the top-right of VS Code and pick your .venv
+Jupyter kernel doesn't see installed packages Click the kernel name in the top-right of VS Code and pick your .venv

 quarto render fails on notebook Restart kernel, run all cells, fix any errors, then try again